Aza-Fiji/Offline-Cipher/README.md

-Simple Offline html text encryption and decryption using; AES-256
+Simple Offline single file html text encryption and decryption using; AES-256
 PBKDF2 1MILLION Iterations
 Salted with 128 bytes(1024 bit)
 Use at own risk

+multi - created for multiple keys